NU-CEM/Atomistic_Simulation/Assignment.md

 # Assignment

-## Materials Simulation Assignment
+## Materials Simulation for Quantum and Molecular Optics Assignment

-**Submission deadline:** Please check your course handbook.
-**Weighting:** See course handbook.
-**Format:** Jupyter Notebook submitted via the course portal.
+**Format:** Jupyter Notebook submitted via Blackboard.
+**Further Details:** Available on Blackboard.

 ---

 ## Overview

 This assignment asks you to conduct a computational study of a **solid-state quantum emitter** of your choice from the list below.
-You will use ASE (and a DFT calculator if available to you) to characterise the host material and defect structure, and present your findings in a well-documented Jupyter Notebook.
+You will use ASE, DFT and MLIPs to characterise the host material and defect structure, and present your findings in a **well-documented** Jupyter Notebook and video walkthrough.

+You will work in small groups to produce the Jupyter Notebook (one notebook per group).
+All asynchronous discussion and code-sharing must be done through a dedicated Teams channel.

 ---